dougeby/IntuneDocs/InTuneDocs/DeployUse/android-mam-policy-settings.md

 # Android mobile app management policy settings in Microsoft Intune
 The policy settings described in this topic can be [configured](create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md) for a mobile app management (MAM) policy on the **Settings** blade in the Azure portal.
 There are two categories of policy settings: data relocation settings and access settings.
-In this topic, the term **Policy managed apps** refers to apps that are configured with MAM policies.
+In this topic, the term *policy-managed apps** refers to apps that are configured with MAM policies.

 ##  Data relocation settings